Qiskit/qiskit/docs/how_to/visualize_a_quantum_circuit.rst

 Visualize a quantum circuit
 ###########################

-This guide shows how to get a visual representation of a quantum circuit.
+This guide shows you how to visualize a quantum circuit.

 Create a circuit
 =================